Soggymender/iland/README.md

 Else: As for Blender, I've previously created a custom exporter that rips the scene down to object positions and asset references, along with an engine loader that rebuilds the scene approximation in-game.
 I liked the workflow and I'll consider that direction if I pass on voxels.

+update* I've implemented a very early framework for this, you can see it in iland/game.java's scene loading callbacks.
+Terrain is the only supported type.

 CRUNCH
 There is no existing crunch process.
-For now load all Blender assets via FBX Text 2013.
+For now load all Blender assets via FBX.
 I'm considering an automated pre-crunch step that checks for FBX resources before crunched resources, crunches them, and then loads the crunched versions and deletes the FBX (the one in resource subfolder, not assets).
 This will simplify engine usage.